metaisbeta/asniffer/joss-paper/paper.md

 }
 ```
 Listing 3: Snippet from the code that implements the Annotations in Class metric

+# Related Work

+The ASniffer tool was developed to support the research published on [@LIMA2018], i.e., collect the novel suite of annotation metrics.
+Given that these were unpublished metrics, there are no available tools for a comparison.
+However, there are other tools that perform static code analysis and collect metrics, such as the CK Tool [@aniche2015].
+This open-source tool collects the well-known CK Metrics Suite [@ck91] as well as other OO metrics for Java projects.
+The CK Tool was also developed using the JDT API to build the Abstract Syntax Tree, which served as reference for the development of the ASniffer.

 # License
 Annotation Sniffer is licensed under the GNU Lesser General Public License v3.0